avnishkanungo/NLToSQLEnhanced/README.md

 - Lets you run the transcribed text as a natural language query on a MySQL database using an LLM-powered NL-to-SQL chain.
 - Optionally, converts query results to speech (TTS) and plays them back in the browser.

-## What is Deepgram?

-[Deepgram’s](https://deepgram.com/) voice AI platform provides APIs for speech-to-text, text-to-speech, and full speech-to-speech voice agents.
-Over 200,000+ developers use Deepgram to build voice AI products and features.

 ## Sign-up to Deepgram and OpenAI and Get API key